brian32768/ole/README.md

-# OlÃ©
+# Olé

 This is a FORK of the Boundless project, the original code is at boundlessgeo/ole on github.

 Integration of OpenLayers 5 and Esri ArcGIS REST services.